Tales of the Kingdom

 Tales of the Kingdom (王国物語, Ōkoku Monogatari) is a Japanese manga series written and illustrated by Asumiko Nakamura.
-It began serialization in Shueisha's seinen manga magazine Ultra Jump in April 2017.
+It was serialized in Shueisha's seinen manga magazine Ultra Jump from April 2017 to November 2025.

 Publication

 Written and illustrated by Asumiko Nakamura, Tales of the Kingdom began serialization in Shueisha's seinen manga magazine Ultra Jump on April 19, 2017.
 In January 2025, it was announced that series would be entering its final arc.
-The series' final chapter will be released on November 19, 2025.
-Its chapters have been compiled into five tankōbon volumes as of January 2024.
+The series' final chapter was released on November 19, 2025.
+Its chapters were collected in six tankōbon volumes released from July 19, 2018, to December 18, 2025.
 The series is licensed in English by Yen Press.